Press Your Luck: Gameplay

-Control of the Big Board begins with whichever contestant has earned the fewest spins in the question round.
-At any point after stopping the board, a contestant may choose to spin again (known as "press[ing] one's luck") or pass any remaining spins to whichever opponent has a higher score (or the opponent of that player's choice in the event of a tie).
-Spins earned by passing have to be played and cannot be passed a second time unless the player also lands on a Whammy.
-Play during the "big board" round ends when all accumulated spins have been exhausted.
+For the first "big board" round, initial control is awarded to the contestant who has earned the fewest spins in the question round (or is seated farthest away from the host in the event of a tie).
+If the contestant in control has any spins remaining after stopping the board, they may choose to either spin again or pass those spins to the opponent with the higher score (or the opponent of that contestant's choice in the event of a tie).
+Passed spins must be played by their recipient, but are converted to earned spins in the event of hitting a Whammy.
+Play during the "big board" round ends when all accumulated spins have been exhausted or forfeited.